Procedures for determining breaches of the APS Code of Conduct and the imposition of sanctions

 - in the case of a current APS employee in the Commission, the sanctions that may be imposed on the employee under subsection 15(1) of the PS Act; and

-- give the employee or former employee a reasonable opportunity to make a statement in relation to each suspected breach (or subsequent variation to any initially suspected breach).
+- give the employee or former employee a reasonable opportunity to make a statement in relation to the suspected breach.

 - inform the employee or former employee of: